-The north-east of the island around Kassiopi is a particularly lovely place to stay, and that bit further away from the more heavily populated resorts, but the great thing about this island is that you can hire a private luxury villa that’s quiet and secluded and still only be 10 minutes from Corfu Town and the airport.
+The north-east of the island around Kassiopi is a particularly lovely place to stay, and that bit further away from the more heavily populated resorts, but the great thing about this island is that you can hire a private luxury villa with a pool, stunning views and that’s quiet and secluded and still only be 10 minutes from Corfu Town and the airport.

 You can happily spend a day or more just wandering around the pretty old town, with its mansions and palaces, left over from Corfu’s colonial days.
 The town’s colourful houses and tranquil squares have given it UNESCO world heritage site status.
 A good handful of museums as well as two forts will give you plenty to do should you tire of the people-watching.

 Walkers and nature lovers could spend a week on a luxury villa holiday here happily, without even setting foot into a town.
 The island has some truly stunning countryside, just made for hiking, where you can get to know the heart of the island – the ‘real’ Corfu – passing by lagoons home to hundreds of native birds, as well as conquering the island’s highest summits, and wandering through fields of wildflowers and old Corfu villages, where elderly ladies in traditional black dresses and knee-high socks will give you a nod as you pass by.